mvquinta/mvquinta/README.md

 ##

 🔭 Developing [embipi](https://www.embipi.com/), a personal web app project in an infinite development loop.
 Embipi MVP version is now published and open to public use.

-🔭 Developing crossplaform mobile game.
+🔭 Developing crossplatform mobile game.

 🌱 Currently leveling up my Vue and Ionic skills.